Rahul-02825/PrismX/README.md

 # PrismX

 A **reverse proxy server** written in [Go](https://go.dev/).
-This project is currently in its **early development phase** — the goal is to build a lightweight reverse proxy with features like consistent hashing, load balancing, and pluggable middlewares.
+This project is currently in its **early development phase** — the goal is to build a lightweight reverse proxy with pluggable middlewares.

----

-## ✨ Features (Work in Progress)
-- ✅ Basic **consistent hashing** implementation
-- ✅ Server ring management (add/remove servers dynamically)
-- 🚧 Request routing
-- 🚧 Reverse proxy handler
-- 🚧 Virtual nodes for smoother load distribution
-- 🚧 Configurable middlewares (logging, rate-limiting, etc.)

 ---

 ## 🛠 Getting Started